gburd/greg.burd.me/content/privacy.md

 no server logs are collected.

 ## site hosting
-this site is hosted on fly.io. [see this page for fly.io's privacy statement](https://fly.io/legal/privacy-policy/).
+this site is hosted on netlify. [see this page for netlify's privacy policy](https://www.netlify.com/privacy/).

 ## data that i share
 collected data is not shared with any third parties.